devonfw-forge/devon4flutter-non-bloc-arch/.raw-text/gfm-guide.md

 ## Example App State

 I will showcase the State Management solutions using one example of *App State* from the Wisgen App [\[11\]](https://github.com/Fasust/wisgen).
-We have a list of favorite wisdoms in the Wisgen App.
-This State is needed by 2 parties:
+Wisgen gives the user the option to add wisdoms to a favorite list.
+This list/State is needed by 2 parties:

-1. The ListView on the favorite page, so it can display all favorites
+1. The ListView on the favorite page, so it can display all favorites.
-2. The button on every wisdom card so it can add a new favorite to the list and show if a given wisdom is a favorite.
+2. The button on every wisdom card so it can add a new favorites to the list and show if a given wisdom is a favorite.

 ![Wisgen WidgetTree Favorites](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-fav-mock.png)

 *Figure 13: Wisgen Favorites [\[11\]](https://github.com/Fasust/wisgen)*

-So whenever the favorite button on any card is pressed, several Widgets [\[28\]](https://flutter.dev/docs/development/ui/widgets-intro) have to update.
-This is a simplified version of the Wisgen Widget Tree, the red highlights show the Widgets that need access to the favorite list, the heart shows a possible location from where a new favorite could be added.
+Whenever the favorite button on any card is pressed, several Widgets [\[28\]](https://flutter.dev/docs/development/ui/widgets-intro) have to update.
+This is a simplified version of the Wisgen Widget Tree.
+The red highlights show the Widgets that need access to the favorite list, the heart shows a possible location from where a new favorite could be added.

 ![Wisgen WidgetTree Favorites](https://github.com/Fasust/flutter-guide/wiki//images/wisgen-pagetree-fav.PNG)